Confident Return – Kristian Boxall at the Guildford 10K 2025

 🎯 Objective

-To complete a local 10K with consistent pacing, elevation control, and a strong finish—marking Kits’ fastest 10K since recovering from knee issues and a key warm-up for the Great South Run.
+To complete the local Guildford 10K with consistent pacing, elevation control, and a strong finish—marking Kits’ fastest 10K since recovering from knee issues and a key warm-up for the Great South Run.

 🏃 Athlete Profile – Kristian Boxall